-The Standard LEP instrument provides the opportunity for the inclusion of local provisions, either as stand alone clauses, and/or as additions to the main clauses in the Standard LEP.
+The Standard LEP instrument provides the opportunity for the inclusion of local provisions, either as stand-alone clauses, and/or as additions to the main clauses in the Standard LEP.
 In addition, some clauses are optional.

-It is recommended that the clauses for Floor Space Ratio, Minimum Subdivision Lot Size and Preservation of Trees and Vegetation be adopted.
+In order to support desired environmental outcomes both the KLEP and KLEP (Local Centres) have adopted the standard clauses for Floor Space Ratio, Minimum Subdivision Lot Size and Preservation of Trees and Vegetation be adopted.
+In addition to these the LEPs have also incorporated the following local provisions:

-It is also recommended that local provisions be incorporated for following:

-- Part 4 of the Instrument - Reduced floor space ratio in E3 Environmental Management and E4 Environmental Living Zones.

-- Part 6 of the Instrument - Matters of consideration for lands identified within the natural resource maps; - A provision relating to stormwater management.
+- Part 4 of the Instrument - Reduced floor space ratio in E3 Environmental Management and E4 -Environmental Living Zones. - Part 6 of the Instrument - Matters of consideration for lands identified within the biodiversity and riparian lands maps; - o A provision relating to stormwater management.